Toyota Land Cruiser: J100 (1998)

+Development

-In January 1998, the 100 series Land Cruiser was introduced to replace the 8-year-old 80 series.
+In January 1998, the 100 series Land Cruiser was introduced to replace the eight-year-old 80 series.
 The 100 series was previewed in October 1997 as the "Grand Cruiser" at the 32nd Tokyo Motor Show.
 Development began in 1991 under code name 404T, with the final design being frozen in mid-1994.

 There are two distinct versions of the 100-series, the 100 and the 105.
 The two versions look very similar, but there are significant differences under the bodywork.
 Despite these differences and official model names, both the 100 and 105 are collectively known as the 100 series.

-The 105 carried over the majority of its chassis and powertrain from the 80-series with coil suspended solid axles front and rear, and straight-6 petrol and diesel engines.
+The 105 carried over the majority of its chassis and power train from the 80-series with coil suspended solid axles front and rear, and straight-6 petrol and diesel engines.
 These models were only sold in African, Australian, Russian, and South American markets.

 In 1998, a suspension system combining Active Height Control (AHC) and Skyhook TEMS Toyota Electronic Modulated Suspension on the Land Cruiser J100 was introduced.